Brela/brela/README.md

 ## About Me:

-- 🔭 Currently working on [freelance web developing](https://brela-portfolio.netlify.app/), mastering JavaScript, and completing [daily coding challenges](https://brela-codewars.netlify.app//).
+- 🔭 Currently working on **[freelance web developing](https://brela-portfolio.netlify.app/)**, mastering JavaScript, and completing **[daily coding challenges](https://brela-codewars.netlify.app//)**

 - 🌱 I’m currently learning **React.js**

 - 💬 Ask me about **aircraft in the USAF**

-- ⚡ Fun fact **10,000 years ago, North America was home to ground sloths the size of elephants, sabertooth cats, and beavers the size of bears.**
+- ⚡ Fun fact **10,000 years ago**, North America was home to ground sloths the size of elephants, sabertooth cats, and beavers the size of bears.

 - 📫 How to reach me **claybreland1@gmail.com**